 Pioneer charm and high-tech industry mingle in the city of 62,000 inhabitants, near the Gulf of Mexico on a popular coastal route between Houston and Mexico.
 It is a short distance by car to Houston, San Antonio, Austin, and Corpus Christi.
-Victoria is the home of many petrochemical industries, such as DuPont, Alcoa, Dow, Formosa, INVISTA, BP Chemicals, and Equistar Chemicals.
-Victoria is surrounded by vast expanses of ranch lands, held by descendants of early Texas settlers, and offers economic as well as cultural diversity.
+The Victoria area is the home of many petrochemical industries, such as DuPont, Alcoa, Dow, Formosa, INVISTA, BP Chemicals, and Equistar Chemicals.
+Victoria is surrounded by vast expanses of ranch land, held by descendants of early Texas settlers and offers economic as well as cultural diversity.

-The University of Houston-Victoria campus includes University Center, completed in Spring 2000, which contains classrooms, offices, a state-of-the art biology lab, and media and computer labs; University West, which houses classrooms and faculty and administrative offices; and the University North Building, providing office, event and academic spaces.
+The University of Houston-Victoria campus includes University Center, completed in Spring 2000, which contains classrooms, offices, a state-of-the-art biology lab, and media and computer labs; University West, which houses classrooms and faculty and administrative offices; and the University North Building, providing office, event and academic spaces.

-UHV offers many of its programs in the Houston area at the UH System's teaching center in Katy.
-A number of UHV faculty and staff are located at these teaching centers.
+UHV offers many of its programs in the Houston area at the UHV Katy location.
+A number of UHV faculty and staff are located there.
 Additionally, UHV delivers courses to other sites within the service region.